 - 10 cups water

-- 1/4 cup fresh dill diced
+- 1/4 cup fresh dill chopped

 Instructions

 - Preheat a heavy pot with oil.
-Add the chopped onions and carrots and sauté them until they soften and the onions turn translucent.
+Add the chopped onions and carrots and sauté until they soften and the onions turn translucent.

 - Add in the chicken, lentils, bay leaves, cumin, salt, and pepper.